List of Coronation Street characters introduced in 2017: Colin Callen

-Abi Franklin
+Abi Webster

 Abi Webster (also Franklin), portrayed by Sally Carman, made her first appearance on 2 October 2017.
 She was introduced as the mother of Seb Franklin (Harry Visinoni).

+On 28 April 2024, Coronation Street announced their plans for Abi to go through an issue-led based storyline that would see Abi become the victim of deepfake pornography.
+MacLeod previously announced his plans for the storyline, even including that an "old face" will reappear for Abi.
+Speaking on the storyline, Carman stated upon seeing the video, it would be "a lot to compute" for Abi as she has no memory of the video, but is aware it could have been taken during a blackout from her past experiences where someone could have had "opportunities" to take advantage of her.

 Abi first appears when Anna Windass (Debbie Rush) arrives at her house to help Seb look after his siblings Charlie and Lexi Franklin (Jacob and Jasmine Fish).
 Seb explains that Abi spends most of her time becoming intoxicated by alcohol and drugs and sleeping the rest of the time.
 Abi takes an instant dislike to Anna, while Anna is disgusted that Abi allows Seb to look after Charlie and Lexi and go out to work while she helps with nothing.
 A few weeks later, Abi receives an unexpected visit from Social Services, which appears to go successfully with the help of Seb and Anna.
 However, after they leave and Seb goes to work, Abi contacts a drug dealer and overdoses on cocaine.
 She is later found by Seb and his girlfriend, Anna's adoptive daughter Faye Windass (Ellie Leach), who phones for an ambulance.
-After being resuscitated, Abi refuses to go to a hospital, however, Social Services later return with the police, and take Charlie and Lexi into care, devastating Seb and Faye, while Abi sleeps on the sofa as the drugs administered by the paramedics begin to wear off.
+After being resuscitated, Abi refuses to go to a hospital; however, Social Services later return with the police, and take Charlie and Lexi into care, devastating Seb and Faye, while Abi sleeps on the sofa as the drugs administered by the paramedics begin to wear off.
 Abi is later seen at the hospital with Seb's probation officer Nicola Rubinstein (Nicola Thorp) after Seb falls from a ladder during a window cleaning job.

 In May 2021, Seb was murdered in a brutal hate crime attack, which was started by the way his girlfriend Nina Lucas (Mollie Gallagher) was dressed.
 Since the attack and Seb's death, Abi has wanted justice for Seb, with Kelly Neelan (Millie Gibson) being wrongfully sent down, when the actual killer was Corey Brent (Maximus Evans).
 Corey was eventually brought to justice in November 2021.
 In November 2021, Abi marries Kevin Webster (Michael Le Vell).
 They separate in February when her fling with Imran Habeeb (Charlie De Melo) is exposed.
 Abi later gives birth to a son she shares with Imran, Alfie.